Overview

 • be organized and analytical

-• the ability to get along well with customers and fellow workers.
+• get along well with customers and fellow workers.

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded a certificate in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded a certificate in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.

 This is a Red Seal Endorsed trade — a recognizable standard that allows tradespeople to work across Canada.